Tales from the Hunt: A Look at Yakit Security Tool

 Figure 11: CS watermark IP

-Finally, we'll examine a server that, as of May 9, was hosting a SuperShell C2, an open-source platform we covered not too long ago.
+Finally, we'll examine a server that, as of May 9, was hosting a SuperShell C2 server, an open-source platform we covered not too long ago.
 Using Hunt's Port History feature, we can see how different ports and protocols responded to our scans.
 The SuperShell login can be seen in Figure 12 below at port 8888.

 httpshuntioimagesblogstales-from-huntf12webp